 I had one of those moments today – one of those heart-stopping instances in the supermarket when you turn your back for a second and your little one vanishes from sight.
-It wasn’t long before I found her under a display table with a fistful of Christmas figurines acting out a scene from The Polar Express.
+It wasn’t long before I found her under a display table.
 Needless to say I spent the rest of the evening berating myself for being a crap mother who took her eye off the ball.
 No Carolyn Donnelly Eclectic Bjork Teapot is worth the upset.

 An onlooker – an older woman – spoke the kindest of words.
 She recalled something similar when her own son was young.
 There was no judgement, just understanding.
 She sweetly told me that I was doing a great job.
 So why then, with all of this sympathetic understanding and vindication was I struggling to believe her?

 There isn’t a more self-critical, insecure creature on the planet than a parent.
 We invariably doubt our capabilities from the moment we become responsible for another little person.
 More often than not we convince ourselves that we are getting it all wrong.
 We constantly compare ourselves to others; the mothers at the toddler group don’t seem to have any bother with their kids’ behaviour, your cousin’s four-year-old eats quinoa and drinks vegetable smoothies, and Susan from up the road would never lose her child!
 So what’s wrong with you?
 Why is it that your children will only eat Cheerios and Cheese Strings and still haven’t nailed the whole empathy thing?
 And how is Susan’s house always so damn clean?